psycotica0/sasl/README.md

 List of options required by authentication mechanisms.
-For mechanisms that are challenge-based you'll need to call `createResponse()` again and send the response to the server with the returned value.
+For mechanisms that are challenge-based you'll need to call `createResponse()` again and send the returned value to the server.

 | Mechanism | Authcid | Secret | Authzid  | Service | Hostname | Challenge |
 | --------- | ------- | ------ | -------- | ------- | -------- | --------- |